 Research: How are you attracting buyers in the research step?
 Is your marketing bringing in leads?
 Is your value proposition attracting buyers?

 Engagement: If the leads are coming in, are they qualified?
-Is your value proposition strong enough to convert a “researcher” and engage them in an engaging conversation?
+Is your value proposition strong enough to convert a “researcher” and engage them in a conversation?

-Consideration: At this step, it has most likely been determined that the buyer’s quality, time, and price needs are going to be met.
-What does your value proposition say to get you on the short list of companies they are considering?
+Consideration: At this step, it’s likely the buyer’s quality, time, and price needs are going to be met.
+What does your value proposition say to get you on the short list of companies they’re considering?

-Evaluation: Now that you are on the shortlist of qualified suppliers, is your value proposition strong enough to win you the job?
+Evaluation: Now that you’re on the short list of qualified suppliers, is your value proposition strong enough to win you the job?

 Confirmation: Congratulations, you won the job.
-Is your value proposition strong enough to keep the client over the long term?
+Is your value proposition strong enough to keep the buyer over the long term?

-To get a stronger understanding of how to align your sales and marketing team through digital properties, download our ebook, Selling Digitally, here.
+To get a stronger understanding of how to align your sales and marketing teams through digital properties, download our ebook, Selling Digitally, here.